 The Registrant's primary investment strategies - Long Term Purchases, Short Term Purchases, and Trading - are fundamental investment strategies.
 However, every investment strategy has its own inherent risks and limitations.
 For example, longer term investment strategies require a longer investment time period to allow for the strategy to potentially develop.
 Shorter term investment strategies require a shorter investment time period to potentially develop but, as a result of more frequent trading, may incur higher transactional costs when compared to a longer-term investment strategy.
 Trading is an investment strategy that requires the purchase and sale of securities within a thirty (30) day investment time period, and involves a very short investment time period.
-A trading strategy will incur higher transaction costs when compared to rate period.
-A trading strategy will incur higher transaction costs than a longer term investment strategy.
+A trading strategy will incur higher transaction costs when compared to a short-term investment strategy and substantially higher transaction costs than a longer term investment strategy.